 The Law School offers several other courses that allow students to do important learning outside of the South Bend campus.
+Please note that these immersion courses do not count toward the 6-credit experiential requirement.

 The GALILEE (LAW 75700) course gives law students an opportunity to earn one co-curricular credit while learning about public interest and public service law through three-day, student-designed urban immersion programs around the nation over winter break.
 More than 100 students participate each year.
 First-year students in particular find the program useful for meeting with practicing lawyers in the field and reflecting on the direction of their legal careers.